xzentorian/Memory-game/README.md

 there are several improvements that can be made, for instance a better scoring representaion player vs player and so forth.

-I dont amadgen i will come back to this and make any improvements since this was for learning only. but for fun i just might.
+I dont amadgen i will come back to this and make any improvements since this was for learning only.<br>
+but for fun i just might.